Cell structure formation in a two-dimensional density-based dislocation dynamics model: Stability analysis

 \subsection{Dimensionless scaling}

 In the following we switch to a dimensionless formulation which helps to see the influence of all model constituents more easily.
-Only the final results are stated here, detailed information and derivations can be found in \citep{Zaiser2014_MSMSE, Sandfeld2015_MSMSE}.
+Only the final results are stated here, for detailed information and derivations see Refs. \cite{Zaiser2014_MSMSE, Sandfeld2015_MSMSE}.
 We define the scaling relations between quantities with physical units and their dimensionless counterparts (indicated by a tilde) as $\tau =C_\tau \tilde\tau$ (for stresses), $\rho^s =C_\rho \tilde\rho^s$ (for dislocation densities), $x =C_x \tilde x$ (for lengths), and $\gamma = C_{\gamma} \tilde{\gamma}$, with the scaling factors

-Furthermore, we scale velocities in units of $C_v = M_0 b C_{\tau}$, which implies a scaling for time according to $t = C_t \tilde{t}$ with $C_t = C_x/C_v$.
+Furthermore, we scale velocities in units of $C_v = b C_{\tau}/B$, which implies a scaling for time according to $t = C_t \tilde{t}$ with $C_t = C_x/C_v$.
 In non-dimensional form the equations of motion become

 where we have dropped the tildes on all variables and introduced the notations $\nabla_i = (\Bb_i.\nabla/b)$, $\tilde{D} = D/\alpha$, and $\tilde{A} = A/\alpha$.
 The scaled stress kernel is given by $\tilde{T} = T/(\alpha \rho_0)$ and has in scaled variables ($k \to k/\sqrt{\rho_0}$) the Fourier transform